 Influenza (The Flu)

-How To Schedule an Appointment
+Schedule an appointment

-2230 S. Park St.
+2230 S. Park Street, Madison

-2705 East Washington Ave.
+East Washington Ave Clinic

 About Getting a Flu Vaccine

 - The CDC recommends that everyone 6 months of age and older get a flu shot every year.
-Getting a flu shot protects you and the people around you!
-Every year, flu vaccination prevents illnesses, medical visits, hospitalizations, and deaths.

-- It is safe to get your flu and a COVID shot or booster at the same time or without regard to timing.
+- It is safe to get your flu shot and a COVID shot or booster at the same time or without regard to timing.

-- Read more on CDC's website
+- Read more on CDC's website.